shakedshoshan/tustus-bot/README.md

 # 🤖 Personal WhatsApp Bot

-A powerful Python bot that scrapes data from websites using Selenium and sends automated WhatsApp messages via the Twilio API.
+A Python bot that scrapes data from websites using Selenium and sends automated WhatsApp messages via the Resend API.
 Perfect for daily updates, monitoring, and personal automation tasks.

 ## 🚀 Features